avioconsulting/munit-http-mockserver/README.md

 For advanced configuration of the MockServer, [system properties approach](https://www.mock-server.com/mock_server/configuration_properties.html) can be used to define a custom `src/test/resources/mockserver.properties` file.

-Following test uses above configuration to set an expectation and verification using module operations -
+The following test uses the above configuration to set an expectation and verification using module operations

 ```xml
 <munit:test name="http-mock-valid-expectation-test" doc:id="faf60afd-0a61-415f-aab0-3f0565e49432" description="Set Valid expectation">